 - Emergency applications can also be made to the High Court to discover the whereabouts of a child or seize passports and ID cards or issue a port alert to stop a child from leaving the country

 You should always seek legal advice to confirm your rights and how you can effectively remove the child from a country or prevent an unlawful removal.
-Our Family Law Solicitors can assist you with your issue and try to resolve it as amicably as possible.
+Our Family and Child Law Solicitors can assist you with your issue and work to resolve it as amicably as possible.

 For initial advice call our Family Law & Divorce Solicitors